john-joyner/Playbooks/Create-Incident-on-missing-Data-Source/readme.md

 ### IMPORTANT POST DEPLOYMENT STEPS

-1. The "<b>Initialize variable - Sentinel Data Sources</b>" step of the Logic App must be customized with the data sources expected in the environment (details provided below in this README).
+1. The Logic App will initially include API connections authorized by the authenticated user performing the deployment.
+Each of the two (2) API connections must be individaully authorized (details provided below in this README). <em>The Logic App will fail until this step is performed.</em>

-2. The Logic App creates and uses a Managed System Identity (MSI) to authenticate with Azure Log Analytics and Microsoft Sentinel.
-Assign RBAC '<b>Log Analytics Reader</b>' and '<b>Microsoft Sentinel Contributor</b>' roles to the Logic App at the Management Group, Subscription, Resource Group, or Log Analytics Workspace level.
+2. The "<b>Initialize variable - Sentinel Data Sources</b>" step of the Logic App must be customized with the data sources expected in the environment (details provided below in this README). <em>Sentinel incidents created by the Logic App will be inaccurate until this step is completed.</em>

 ### Overview of the steps the Logic App works through